Gyles Brandreth: Other activities

-Brandreth is a former European Monopoly champion, and president of the Association of British Scrabble Players, having organised the first British National Scrabble Championship in 1971.
-Since 2015 he has been the president of the Oscar Wilde Society, which was founded in 1990.
+Brandreth is a former European Monopoly champion.
+He was also an Honorary President of the Association of British Scrabble Players, having organised the first British National Scrabble Championship in 1971.

+In 1987, Brandreth kissed Cheryl Baker onscreen for three minutes and 33 seconds, longer than the then-record longest onscreen kiss.

 He is an after-dinner speaker and held the world record for the longest continuous after-dinner speech, twelve-and-a-half hours, done as a charity stunt.
-With his wife, he founded a Teddy bear museum.
-Located in Stratford-upon-Avon for 18 years, it was relocated to the Polka Theatre in Wimbledon, London.
-In 2016, the museum moved to Newby Hall in Yorkshire.
-He is a patron of the National Piers Society and vice-president of charity Fields in Trust (formerly the National Playing Fields Association).
+With his wife, he founded a teddy bear museum at Stratford-upon-Avon, which after 18 years relocated to the Polka Theatre in Wimbledon, London, before moving in 2016 to its current location at Newby Hall, Yorkshire.
+He is a Patron of the National Piers Society and Vice-President of charity Fields in Trust (formerly the National Playing Fields Association).

-In 2014, Brandreth was awarded the honorary degree of Doctor of Letters (DLitt) from the University of Chester.
-In December 2016, he was named the university's chancellor, and officially took the role in March 2017.
+In 2014, Brandreth received the honorary degree of Doctor of Letters (Hon DLitt) from the University of Chester.
+In December 2016, he was named as the University of Chester's chancellor, taking office in March 2017.

+Since 2015, he has served as President of the Oscar Wilde Society, which was founded in 1990.

+In August and September 2017, Brandreth, his son Benet and daughter-in-law Kosha Engler staged a very truncated (90 minute, instead of a more usual three hours) production of Hamlet at the Park Theatre in Finsbury Park, London.
+Directed by Simon Evans and David Aula, Benet Brandreth plays Prince Hamlet, with Gyles and Engler playing another four or five characters each.
+The production is available on YouTube.

 Personal life

-Brandreth met his future wife, Michèle Brown, at Oxford.
-Five years later, with Brown working as a television reporter and Brandreth in theatre, the couple decided to have a "quiet wedding".
-They were married at Marylebone Registry Office on 8 June 1973, with actor Simon Cadell, Brandreth's best friend from school, as a witness.
-The couple have lived in Barnes, southwest London, since 1986.
+Brandreth met Michèle Brown at Oxford.
+They married at Marylebone Register Office on 8 June 1973, witnessed by actor Simon Cadell, his best friend from school.

-They have three children, including Aphra, a former Conservative councillor in Richmond.
-She is deputy chair of the Conservative Women's Organisation and was the party's unsuccessful candidate for Kingston and Surbiton at the 2019 United Kingdom general election.
+Having a son and two daughters, since 1986 they have lived in Barnes, London.